j4w8n/supakit/README.md

 > `expires_in` will get calculated, and reflect how many seconds are left until your `access_token` expires. `expires_at` is taken directly from the jwt.
 Keep in mind that these two values are only updated when the `handle` function is called in `hooks.server.ts`; so don't rely on them for realtime info.

 ### Server client
 The built-in Supabase server client relies on `$env/dynamic/public`.
 If there is a logged-in user, they're automatically "signed in" to this client.
+All you need to do is use the client.

 ```ts
 /* some server-side load file, for example src/routes/+layout.server.ts */